About the training

 Who this event is for

-This is aimed at beginner and intermediate level organisations working in the criminal justice system who might rarely engage with policy and want to learn how they can influence decision makers; or have some experience but want to expand their knowledge.
+This is aimed at beginner and intermediate level organisations working in the criminal justice system who might rarely engage with government policy and want to learn how they can influence decision makers; or have some experience but want to expand their knowledge.

 For example, you know how government policy impacts you but don’t know how to change it; you have been involved in campaigns before and want to learn how you can lead them in the future; or you know some of the levers of change but want to further develop your toolkit to achieve greater impact.